guillaumemichel/py-binary-trie/update-process.md

 # TODO when updating pypi

 - increase version number in setup.cfg
+- manually copy updates files from master
 - update README.md if any changes
 - update src/binary_trie/trie.py if any changes
 - update src/binary_trie/helpers.py if any changes
+- add new .py files in src/binary_trie if any
+- add new functions in imports in src/binary_trie/__init__.py

 ```
 python3 -m build